Wind-WindKids/winding/samples/sophieandwind/winter.md

 The same evening, they sat in Wind’s room, the eGull simulator on a large screen.

 Wind grinned: “Sorry, it's not the real eGull, and it's ancient — it’s like three years old.”
-He puts on the headset: “Hey Dragon, can you teach Sophie to fly?”
+He put on the headset.
+“Hey Dragon, can you teach Sophie to fly?”

 “Of course, Wind.”, the Dragon’s voice answered.